lazojs/lazo/docs/LazoWidget.md

 });
 ```

 Widget constructors are defined in a `LazoView` `widgets` property.
-The values can be `LazoWidget` classes or the paths to the widget modules:
+The values can be `LazoWidget` classes
+or the paths to the widget modules that return an extended `LazoWidget`:

 ```js
 define(['lazoView', 'lazoWidget'], function (LazoView, LazoWidget) {